jbk2/fakebook/README.md

 This repo contains scripts for auto set up of, and deployment to, a Linux Debian Ubuntu distribution, to carry out the following:

-- on running the ./setup.sh executable script file:
+- on executing ./setup.sh:
   - ssh's in as 'ubuntu' into the remote server.
   - scp's the local ./settings.sh & /dns-update.sh file to the remote server.
-  - creates a systemd unit file to run the update-dns.sh script on each server restart.
+  - creates a systemd unit file, enables then starts service, so to run the update-dns.sh script on each server restart.

 ### Variable Configuration
 The following variables configure the setup and deploy steps, edit with correct values: